plone/documentation/manage/deploying/front-end/nginx.rst

 It's important to protect at least some, if not all, of your web site using HTTPS encryption.
 This is particularly true for any login information.

-The simplest way to protect confidential data is to serve your web site using only HTTPS (not unencrytped HTTP).
+The simplest way to protect confidential data is to serve your web site using only HTTPS.

 Add SSL Support to Your Server
 ------------------------------